Bács-Kiskun County 6th constituency

 The 6th constituency of Bács-Kiskun County (Bács-Kiskun megyei 06. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Bács-Kiskun 06.
 OEVK.

-Since 2014, it has been represented by Róbert Zsigó of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Bence Csontos of the Tisza Party.

 Geography

 The 3rd constituency is located in south-western part of Bács-Kiskun County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by Róbert Zsigó of the Fidesz from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Bence Csontos of the Tisza Party was elected representative.